-Name Plan Name Number of Years Credited Service Present Value of Accumulated Benefit Payments During Last Fiscal Year Richard F. Ambury (1) Retirement Plan 13 \$ 253,626 \$ - Supplemental Employee Retirement Plan - \$ 48,539 \$ -
+Name Plan Name Number of Years Credited Service Present Value of cumulated Benefit Pa yments During Last Fiscal Year Richard F. Ambury (1) Retirement Plan 13 \$ 241,026 \$ Supplemental Employee Retirement Plan (2) - \$ - \$ 64,059

-(1) The named executive officer has accumulated benefits in the tax-qualified Petro defined benefit pension plan that was frozen in 1997.
+- (1) The named executive officer has accumulated benefits in the tax-qualified Petro defined benefit pension plan that was frozen in 1997.
 Mr. Ambury also participated in a tax-qualified supplemental employee retirement plan which, prior to being frozen in 1997, represented contributions to an employee plan to compensate for a reduction in certain benefits prior to 1997.
 No other named executives were participants in any of these plans.
 Each year, the named executive officer's accumulated benefits are actuarially calculated generally based on the credited years of service and each employee's compensation at the time the plan was frozen.
 The present value of these amounts are the present value of a single life annuity generally payable at later or normal retirement age, adjusted for changes in discount rates and government mandated mortality tables.
-See Note 14-Employee Benefit Plans, to Star's Consolidated Financial Statements, for the material assumptions applied in quantifying the present value of the accumulated benefits of these frozen plans.
+See Note 14-Employee Benefit Plans, to Star's Consolidated Financial Statements, for the material assumptions applied in quantifying the present value of these frozen plans. - (2) In fiscal 2023, Mr. Ambury received a lump-sum distribution in connection with his withdrawal from the SERP.
+Mr. Ambury is not entitled to any further benefits under the SERP.